 Mobile marketing requires significant effort to yield good results.
 Good mobile marketing has a few things in common.

-Optimized mobile sites
+1. Optimized mobile sites

-Mobile optimized sites drastically improve user experience by adding ease of navigation, resulting in high average time on site, engagement, and retention.
+Mobile-optimized sites drastically improve user experience by adding ease of navigation, resulting in high average time on site, engagement, and retention.

-Promotions on SMS
+2. Promotions on SMS

 SMS marketing has an average opening rate of 98%—higher than emails.
 Marketing via SMS is cost-effective, boosts customer engagement by making your brand more accessible, reaches a wider demographic given the widespread phone usage, and is easily integrated with other channels (social media or emails, for example).

-Intuitive mobile apps
+3. Intuitive mobile apps

 Your mobile app must be intuitive—user-friendly, and easy to use.
 You want to incentivize your customers to download the app by introducing app-only offers and features.
 This exclusivity is required to draw the users away from your mobile websites and towards your app.

-A comprehensive marketing stack
+4. A comprehensive marketing stack

-7 mobile marketing examples
+10 mobile marketing examples that work

 You need to implement a comprehensive and result-oriented mobile marketing strategy for growth.
 Brands have been successfully leveraging mobile marketing in a variety of ways.
 Let’s see what they are doing right.